Tom of Finland: Gay mainstream appeal (1970s–1991)

 With the decriminalization of male nudity, gay pornography became more mainstream in gay cultures, and Laaksonen's work along with it.
 By 1973, he was publishing erotic comic books and making inroads to the mainstream art world with exhibitions.
 In 1973 he gave up his full-time job at the Helsinki office of advertising agency McCann.
 "Since then I've lived in jeans and lived on my drawings," is how he described the lifestyle transition which occurred during this period.

 By the mid-1970s he was also emphasizing a photorealistic style, making aspects of the drawings appear more photographic.
 Many of his drawings are based on photographs, but none are exact reproductions of them.
 The photographic inspiration is used, on the one hand, to create lifelike, almost moving images, with convincing and active postures and gestures while Laaksonen exaggerates physical features and presents his ideal of masculine beauty and sexual allure, combining realism with fantasy.
 In Daddy and the Muscle Academy – The Art, Life, and Times of Tom of Finland examples of photographs and the drawings based upon them are shown side by side.
 Although he considered the photographs to be merely reference tools for his drawings, contemporary art students have seen them as complete works of art that stand on their own.

 In 1979, Laaksonen, with businessman and friend Durk Dehner, co-founded the Tom of Finland Company to preserve the copyright on his art, which had been widely pirated.
 Tom was introduced to Dehner by his pen pal and fellow erotic artist Dom Orejudos.
 Also in 1979, Laaksonen and Lou Thomas (a co-founder of Colt Studio) published Target by Tom; The Natural Man, a series of photographs and drawings of adult performers including Bruno, Jeremy Brent, Chuck Gatlin, and Steve Sartori.

 In 1984 the Tom of Finland Foundation was established to collect, preserve and exhibit androerotic art.
-Although Laaksonen was quite successful at this point, with his biography on the best-seller list, and Benedikt Taschen, the world's largest art book publisher reprinting and expanding a monograph of his works, he was most proud of the Foundation.
+Although Laaksonen was quite successful at this point, with his biography on the best-seller list, and Benedikt Taschen, the world's largest art book publisher, reprinting and expanding a monograph of his works, he was most proud of the Foundation.
 The scope of the organization expanded to erotic works of all types, sponsored contests, exhibits, and started the groundwork for a museum of erotic art.

-Laaksonen developed a "wonderfully rich relationship" with Bill Schmeling during the 1980s when they lived in Los Angeles; the two men set up artist salons in their homes and shared artistic practices as well as life experiences.
+Laaksonen developed a "wonderfully rich relationship" with artist Bill Schmeling during the 1980s when they each lived in Los Angeles; the two men set up artist salons in their homes and shared artistic practices as well as life experiences.
 Schmeling cited Laaksonen as having considerably influenced his artistic style.

 Personal life

+Laaksonen's romantic partner was the dancer Veli "Nipa" Mäkinen, with whom he shared his life for 28 years, until Mäkinen's death in 1981.

 Laaksonen was diagnosed with emphysema in 1988.
 Eventually the disease and medication caused his hands to tremble, leading him to switch media from pencil to pastel.
 He died in 1991 of an emphysema-induced stroke.
-Laaksonen's romantic partner was the dancer Veli "Nipa" Mäkinen with whom he shared his life for 28 years until Mäkinen's death in 1981.